redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 ```

 The issue is how do we test the return value of `delay`?
 We can't do a simple equality test
 on Promises.
-If `delay` returned a *normal* value, things would've been be easier to test.
+If `delay` returned a *normal* value, things would've been easier to test.

 Well, `redux-saga` provides a way to make the above statement possible.
 Instead of calling
 `delay(1000)` directly inside `incrementAsync`, we'll call it *indirectly*: